 Performance goals for the annual management incentive awards were established by the Committee early in fiscal 2015 based on the 2015 operating plan and budget approved by the Company's Board of Directors.
 The Committee gives careful consideration to selecting metrics that will be used to drive annual business performance, and setting performance objectives that are both challenging but achievable.
 For 2015, the Committee selected three financial performance metrics to capture the most important aspects of the top and bottom line performance of the Company, in the form of revenues, profitability (operating margin), and cash generation (free cash flow).
 There is no payout for a given metric if the Company achieves less than 80% of the target performance against that metric.
 In 2015, given the Company's strong financial performance, we achieved an aggregate weighted performance payout of 126% of target under the annual management incentive plan.
-In addition to the corporate financial objectives that are established under the annual performance of the NEOs in achieving these objectives at the end of the year.
+In addition to the corporate financial objectives that are established under the annual performance plan, the CEO, in consultation with the Committee, sets individual objectives for each NEO at the beginning of the year and assesses the performance of the NEOs in achieving these objectives at the end of the year.
 Performance against these objectives is the key determinant of the individual modifier in the annual incentive.
 With respect to the CEO's individual objectives, the Board and Compensation Committee, working together, set these objectives in the beginning of the year and the Board evaluates the CEO's performance at the end of the year.
-The table below compares our actual 2015 performance (reflected at the budgeted foreign exchange rates used to set the objectives at the beginning of the year) against the corporate financial performance financial performance (reflected at the budgeted foreign exchange rates used to set the objectives at the beginning of the year) against the corporate financial performance targets under the management incentive awards.
+The table below compares our actual 2015 performance (reflected at the budgeted foreign exchange rates used to set the objectives at the beginning of the year) against the corporate financial performance targets under the management incentive awards.

-Goal Actual Percentage Achievement 2015 Payout Percentage 2015 Weighted Payout Revenue \$4,291,845 \$ 4,551,874 106% 118% 47% Operating Margin 14.4% 15.7% 109% 127% 51% Free Cash Flow \$ 367,465 \$ 410,423 112% 138% 28% Total wei ghted payout 126%
+Goal Actual Percentage Achievement 2015 Payout Percentage 2015 Weighted Payout Revenue \$4,291,845 \$4,551,874 106% 118% 47% Operating Margin 14.4% 15.7% 109% 127% 51% Free Cash Flow \$ 367,465 \$ 410,423 112% 138% 28% Total weig Total weighted payout